Dipolar-octupolar correlations and hierarchy of exchange interactions in Ce$_2$Hf$_2$O$_7$

+Observing dipolar and octupolar signals in Ce$_2$Hf$_2$O$_7$ informs us directly about the dual nature of the degrees of freedom forming the spin liquid state.
+Interestingly, a mixed dipolar-octupolar ground state is also proposed in \ndzr~\cite{Xu20, Leger21}.
+In this particular case, the $\cos \theta$ projection factor naturally explains the strong reduction of the long-range all-in-all-out order parameter.
+In the present study, however, this dual nature is directly evidenced by the observation of both the dipolar and octupolar signals.

+In summary, our analysis suggests that \cehf is a $\pi$-flux QSI characterized by correlations among both dipoles and octupoles.
+Fine-tuning of $J_{xz}$ is crucial to make them observable both in the respective dipolar and orbital neutron cross sections.
+Consistent with theoretical expectations, the spinon continuum appears in the dipolar channel above a small gap that could be evidenced thanks to high resolution neutron data.
+While examples of long-range multipolar ordering have been reported in literature~\cite{Iwahara22,PourovskiiPNAS2021}, our work suggests that \ce pyrochlores constitute a unique example of {\it quantum liquids} involving such correlations of distinct multipoles, opening the way to novel promising studies.

-We thank M. Kenzelmann for fruitful discussions.
+We thank M. Kenzelmann, F. Desrochers and Y.-B. Kim for fruitful discussions.
 We acknowledge funding from the Swiss National Science Foundation (project No. 200021\_179150) and European Commission under grant agreement no. 824109 European 'Microkelvin Platform'.
 This work is also based on experiments performed at the Swiss spallation neutron source SINQ (Paul Scherrer Institute, Switzerland) and at the Institut Laue-Langevin (Grenoble, France, doi:10.5291/ILL-DATA.4-05-813).
 J.A.Q. and N.G. acknowledge the support of the Canada First Research Excellence Fund (CFREF) and technical assistance from S. Fortier and M. Lacerte.
 H.Y. and A.H.N. were supported by the National Science Foundation Division of Materials Research under the Award DMR-1917511.
+H.Y. is also supported by the 2024 Toyota Riken Scholar Program from the Toyota Physical and Chemical Research Institute, and the Grant-in-Aid for Research Activity Start-up from Japan Society for the Promotion of Science (Grant No. 24K22856).
 A.B. and H.J.C. acknowledge the support of Florida State University and the National High Magnetic Field Laboratory.
-The National High Magnetic Field Laboratory is supported by the National Science Foundation through NSF/DMR-1644779 and the state of Florida.
+The National High Magnetic Field Laboratory is supported by the National Science Foundation through NSF/DMR-1644779 and DMR-2128556 and the state of Florida.
 H.J.C. was also supported by NSF CAREER grant DMR-2046570.
 We thank the Research Computing Center (RCC) and Planck cluster at Florida State University for computing resources.